Jurors see gruesome video of Florida school shooting

 Associated Press

 FORT LAUDERDALE, Fla.
-(AP) — Jurors in the penalty trial of Florida school shooter Nikolas Cruz viewed graphic video Tuesday of him murdering 17 people as he stalked through Parkland’s Marjory Stoneman Douglas High School four years ago.
+(AP) — Jurors in the penalty trial of Florida school shooter Nikolas Cruz viewed graphic video Tuesday of him murdering 17 people as he stalked through a three-story classroom building at Parkland’s Marjory Stoneman Douglas High School four years ago.

+The video, compiled from 13 security cameras inside the building, was not shown to the gallery, where parents of many of the victims sat.
+Prosecutors say it shows Cruz shooting many of his victims at point-blank range, going back to some as they lay wounded on the floor to kill them with a second volley of shots.

 Some started squirming.
 One juror looked at the screen, looked up at Cruz with his eyes wide and then returned to the video.